apostrophecms/apostrophe-headless/README.md

 }
 ```

-Once againwe can display the labels to our users, and if they pick one, send back the value in the `_specialist` query parameter:
+Once again we can display the labels to our users, and if they pick one, send back the value in the `_specialist` query parameter:

 `/api/v1/products?_specialist=_cyyyy`